 In January 2013, I joined ScHARR as a PhD student.
 My PhD was funded by The Department of Health's Policy Research Unit in Economic Evaluation of Health and Care Interventions (EEPRU).
 Previously I had one year working for Sanofi-Aventis in Vietnam as a product marketing manager; three months working for Novartis in Switzerland as an intern health economist; and more than a year working for GlaxoSmithKline in Vietnam as a medical communication specialist.

 In October 2015, I started working part-time as a research associate in health economics in ScHARR.
 Since October 2016, I have been working full-time as a research associate in health economics in ScHARR.

 Currently I am working in a modelling team to analyse Hospital Episode Statistics (HES) and develop a simulation model for evaluating options for the re-configuration of vascular services in the UK.

-• Using Health Resource Group (HRG) for costing purpose
+- Using Health Resource Group (HRG) for costing hospital resources

-I have been involved in designing, assessing and delivering tutorial sessions for the module HAR671 (Operational Research Techniques in Health Resources Allocation) in the master course Health Economics and Decision Modelling (HEDM) in ScHARR.
+Previously I was involved in designing, assessing and delivering tutorial sessions for the module HAR671 (Operational Research Techniques in Health Resources Allocation) in the master course Health Economics and Decision Modelling (HEDM) in ScHARR.
 I was also involved in helping the delivery of an online course in ScHARR (Valuing and Measuring Health).